SigOiry/Micasense_Processing/README.md

 the image’s bit depth (2^16 for 16-bit images, 2^12 for 12-bit images)
 because the calibration coefficients are designed to work with normalized input values.
 This normalization ensures the coefficients are applied correctly across different image bit depths.

-**No metadata are saved to the TIFF file by the `terra` package of R……**
+It’s important to note that the `terra` package in R does not support the management of TIFF file metadata, meaning there is no EXIF data in files saved using `writeRaster()`.
+To address this issue, I am extracting metadata from the raw files and associating it with the corrected files.

 <details>
 <summary>Code</summary>